MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/read-operations.md

 | **GET** | `[Portal URI]/_api/accounts?$select=name,revenue&$top=3`</br></br>**Example:**</br>`https://contoso.powerappsportals.com/_api/accounts?$select=name,revenue&$top=3` |

 > [!IMPORTANT]
 > This is a performance best practice.
-If properties aren't specified using $select, all properties will be returned.
+If properties aren't specified and you have configured the `Webapi/<table name>/fields` site setting value to `*` then all properties will be returned using `$select`.
+If no properties are specified then an error will be returned.

 ## Filter results